lawrencesim/templatize-python/README.md

 Bob Belcher's friends include Teddy and Mort.
 ```

+&nbsp;

 ### Error handling

 By default, functions fail silently.
 If an error occurs during function call, exception is not raised further and value is assumed to be an empty string.
-To change this, simply set the `errorOnFuncFailure` flag to `true` in the [options](../README.md#options).
+To change this, simply set the `error_on_func_failure` flag to `true` in the [options](../README.md#options).

 &nbsp;

-##### More on functions
+### More on functions

 Functions are arguably the most powerful (and sometimes frustrating) aspect of Templatize, especially paired with the [pass-context-to-function directive](./more/functions/#passing-context-to-functions).
 This section only covers the most superficial use of functions.